Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 !!
 Make sure your drive folder is named `hdd` and is the next subdir after your `${DRIVE}` dir.
 You must have the folder format in `${DRIVE}/hdd`.

+The folders in `WEIGHTS` describe within the docker container, so simply make sure the `<salmoncount_weights>.engine` name is the same in the config folder.

 If you have any private docker repos, you may need to install the following to login with docker: